 New Ways: Reporting HIV & AIDS Today

-As part of an initiative funded by the CDC’s Partnering and Communicating Together (PACT) to Act Against AIDS program, NLGJA is developing and presenting journalism training and resources to equip journalists covering issues and trends related to HIV & AIDS in new ways while reiterating the time-tested basics of talking, testing and treatment.
+As part of an initiative funded by the CDC’s Partnering and Communicating Together (PACT) to Stop HIV Together program, NLGJA: The Association of LGBTQ Journalists is developing and presenting journalism training and resources to equip journalists covering issues and trends related to HIV & AIDS in new ways while reiterating the time-tested basics of talking, testing and treatment.
 The journalists in turn can better serve their viewers, readers and listeners with important information, especially those in communities and geographic areas most impacted by HIV & AIDS.

 Upcoming HIV & AIDS Awareness Day

 World AIDS Day (#WAD2021)

 “Start Talking.
 Stop HIV. is a campaign that seeks to reduce HIV infections among gay, bisexual, and other men who have sex with men by encouraging open discussion between sex partners and friends about a range of HIV prevention strategies.”

 “As part of the Let’s Stop HIV Together initiative, Doing It delivers the message that HIV testing should be a part of everyone’s regular health routine to keep ourselves and our community healthy.”